Variations on a Rococo Theme: Tchaikovsky versus Fitzenhagen

 Nevertheless, in one of his occasional fits of insecurity about his work, especially when it came to form, Tchaikovsky allowed the changes to stand.
 One of Fitzenhagen's students, Anatoliy Brandukov, described an incident eleven years later:“On one of my visits to Pyotr Ilyich [in 1889] I found him very upset, looking as though he was ill.
 When I asked: "What's the matter with you?" — Pyotr Ilyich, pointing to the writing desk, said: 'Fitzenhagen's been here.
 Look what he's done with my composition — everything's been changed!'
 When I asked what action he was going to take concerning this composition, Pyotr Ilyich replied: 'The Devil take it!
 Let it stand as it is!'"The Variations were played in Fitzenhagen's order until the Russian cellist Victor Kubatsky started researching the piece for himself.
 By subjecting the manuscript to X-ray experiments, he discovered that Tchaikovsky's text had been inked over.
 As a result of this discovery, the original version was finally published and has since been recorded.
 Nevertheless, most cellists still use the Fitzenhagen version of the piece.
 A large part of the problem was that, while the Russian complete edition of Tchaikovsky's complete works included the original version of the Variations, the State Publishing House issued neither the orchestral parts nor a piano reduction for study purposes.

-Cellists who have recorded Tchaikovsky's original version have included Sviatoslav Knushevitsky, Alexander Rudin, Miklós Perényi, Steven Isserlis, Raphael Wallfisch, Johannes Moser, Julian Lloyd Webber, Pieter Wispelwey and Jiří Bárta.
+Cellists who have recorded Tchaikovsky's original version have included Sviatoslav Knushevitsky, Alexander Rudin, Miklós Perényi, Steven Isserlis, Raphael Wallfisch, Johannes Moser, Julian Lloyd Webber, Pieter Wispelwey, Jiří Bárta and Gabriel Schwabe.